Best. Ambient. Travel. Video. Ever.

 For people who love travel, railroad journeys, scenery, etc. this video is an experience of a lifetime -— not to be missed.
 You may not find anything better for a long time.
 And teachers might consider using this in the classroom.
 Imagine taking your students for a train ride across Norway!
 If you use the video in a unique way, please post a comment and let me know.

-Here is a 10 minute clip from the full presentation.
-It is the section of the journey starting at the Finse station — the highest point on the entire Norwegian railway system.
+Here is the full presentation.
+My favorite is the section of the journey starting at the Finse station — the highest point on the entire Norwegian railway system.
 Finse has no road access.
 The train is its only transport connection to the rest of the world.
 If the snow makes it seem otherworldly, it is.
 This is the area of Norway that was used to film the scene on the planet "Hoth" for the Star Wars films.
 By the way, Finse Station has also operated the oldest and highest post office in Norway since 1904.

-The original showing of the video included other video views, music and interviews as well as clips and pictures from the history of the railroad.
-However, due to copyright issues, NRK could not include those on the downloadable file.
-Frankly, I think the video is better for it because it is simply the journey itself, with some ambient passenger sounds, onboard announcements and indications of the names and lengths of the many tunnels along the route that help to make the route an engineering achievement in its own right.
+The video is simply the journey itself, with some ambient passenger sounds, onboard announcements and indications of the names and lengths of the many tunnels along the route that help to make the route an engineering achievement in its own right.
 In fact, the only thing missing is the coffee trolley (cart) that comes by every so often to offer passengers coffee, tea, sandwiches, Vestlands lefse, newspapers and magazines!
 But maybe you can add that yourself in the privacy of your own home.
+If you want to download the original video, please click here: https://nrkbeta.no/2009/12/18/bergensbanen-eng/

 Tusen takk til NRK Beta for sharing such a wonderful journey with the world!